When Is the PSAT?

-Test scores are typically released online to students about eight weeks after the test.
-This year, they'll be released December 6-7, 2021.
+PSAT scores are typically released online to students about eight weeks after the test.
+This year, they'll be released December 5-6, 2022.

 Does Your School Offer the PSAT?

-While most U.S. high schools offer and facilitate the PSAT, not every school does.
+While many U.S. high schools offer and facilitate the PSAT, not every school does.
 You can ask your school administrators or counselor whether your school plans to offer the PSAT.

-If your high school does not offer the test, you can take it at another school.
+If your high school does not offer the test, you have the option of taking it at another school.
 Your counselor should help you with this process, but you can also find schools that are offering the test using the College Board's search tool.

-Each 2021 test book costs $18, but students aren't always required to pay that fee.
-Your school may cover a portion or all of the cost for you to take the PSAT.
+Each 2022 test book costs $18, but students aren't always required to pay that fee.
+Your school may cover a portion or all of the cost for you.
 Check with your school counselor to learn whether you'll need to pay a fee.

 What Happens If You Miss the PSAT?

 If you miss the PSAT, you may be able to take it on the alternate test day.
-If you miss all test days, you'll have to wait until the following year to take it.
+If you miss all test days, however, you'll have to wait until the following year to take the test.
 If you're a junior in high school and miss the PSAT, you'll have to find other ways to prepare for the SAT or ACT.

-The National Merit Scholarship Corporation chooses its scholars based on the PSAT.
+The National Merit Scholarship Corporation chooses its scholars based on the results of the PSAT.
 There are alternate ways to enter the scholarship program if you miss the test, but you must have extenuating circumstances and meet all program requirements.

 How Many Times Can You Take the PSAT?

 Students can take the PSAT up to three times in high school.
-You can also only take the test once per year.
+That said, you can only take the test once per year.
 Even if your school offers multiple test dates, you can only sign up for one date per year.
-Most students take the test in 10th and/or 11th grade, but you could take it in ninth grade for extra practice.
+Most students take the test in 11th grade, but you could take it in ninth and/or 10th grade for extra practice.